 - A.16.
 All advertisements for contracts for public works exceeding the contract limit for public works contracts (currently greater than \$250,000), unless an exception applies, shall be published once a week for 3 different weeks in a newspaper in the locality; the first advertisement shall appear at least 25 days before the opening of bids and not occur on a Saturday, Sunday, or other legal holiday R.S.
 38:2212(G). - Although the word 'locality' is not defined, the AG has interpreted it to mean the area where the political subdivision is located AG Op.
 No. 83-0720. - Contracts by a public entity for any project to restore or rehabilitate a levee that is not maintained with federal funds nor undertaken by the public entity with its own resources and employees must be advertised for bid if they exceed \$1 million dollars.
-This exception for a heightened contract limit is slated to expire on December 31, 2022 R.S.
-38:2212(C)(3). - ➤ Bidding documents shall be available to bidders on the day of the first advertisement and until 24 hours before the bid opening date R.S.
-38:2212(G)(2). - ➤ Contractor certification R.S.
-37:2163 provides that all architects, engineers, and awarding authorities shall place in their bid specifications the requirement that a contractor shall certify that he holds an active license by displaying his license number on the bid envelope.
-If the bid does not display the contractor's license number the bid shall be automatically rejected, the bid shall be returned to the bidder marked "Rejected," and shall not be read aloud.
-Any bid that does not require the contractor to hold an active license shall state the exemption on the bid envelope and shall be treated as a lawful bid.
+This exception for a heightened contract limit is slated to expire on December 31, 2028 R.S.
+38:2212(C)(3).